 Your Eyes are the Windows to Your Soul

 Don’t always look straight into the camera.
 When you cut your eyes to the left or right, you create an air of mystery.

 When you look up and away, you are annoyed.
-Tilt your chin slightly down and look straight ahead for a sexy look.
+Tilt your chin slightly down and look straight ahead for a sultry look.

 About Models Who Blink